 Burrage described seeing John Nash among the survivors of B Company, ‘badly shaken and blackened all over with explosive’.
 He comments that shortly afterwards Nash went on leave and never returned as he obtained employment as an official War Artist.

-Nash painted ‘Over the Top in June 1918 after he had been commissioned by the Ministry of Information as an official War Artist, working alongside his brother Paul in a large shed in Chalfont St Peter in Buckinghamshire.
-Nash’s 1974 letter indicates why he chose to depict the attack in one of his official commissions:
+Nash painted ‘Over the Top’ in June 1918 after he had been commissioned by the Ministry of Information, working alongside his brother Paul in a large shed in Chalfont St Peter in Buckinghamshire.
+Here John also painted ‘Oppy Wood, 1917’, while Paul began one of his most famous war paintings ‘The Menin Road’.

 Text © Simon Jones.
 See below for Notes to this article.